 NWCNHS students have the right to appeal grading, course requirements, and program progression/dismissal decisions.
-Students who wish to appeal MUST FIRST follow the NWCNHS clinical grievance/appeal procedure found on the NWCNHS website.
+Students who wish to appeal MUST FIRST follow the NWCNHS clinical grievance/appeal procedure found on the NWCNHS website and in Appendix I.

 NWCNHS Appeal Process